aar809/PokerNow/README.md

 ## PokerNow: Data Wrangling and EDA

-This notebook will look through the analysis of log files from a typical PokerNow session with my friends.
+This notebook will look through the analysis of the actual log file from a typical PokerNow session with my friends.

-I enjoy the analytical and statistical elements of the game, which is complemented nicely by the psychological warfare, making for a perfect tactical game to test your wits amongst friends.
-On top of this, during the lockdown, PokerNow naturally became a go-to platform for my friends and I to gather online and banter.
+Poker is a game of decision making in the face of incomplete information.
+It is a game of statistics, but also psychological strategizing, making a fun tactical game to test your wits amongst friends.
+During the lockdown, PokerNow naturally became a go-to platform for my friends and me to gather online and play.

 Needless to say, this analysis was a lot of fun to make, as it coincided with my interests in both poker and data.
 The intended result was to gain a deeper insight into how each player played, rather than simply gauging off of win/loss amounts.